 - 1. Describe how digesting DNA with enzymes allows scientists to differentiate organisms using their DNA. - 2.
 In this lab, we will use small pieces of DNA instead of complete chromosomal DNA to simplify the DNA profile of each organism.
-If all of the chromosomal DNA in one cell (3 billion base pairs (bp)) is cut into 4000 bp pieces, how many DNA pieces will be created? - 3.
+Using humans as an example, if all of the chromosomal DNA in one human cell (3 billion base pairs (bp)) is cut into 4000 bp pieces, how many DNA pieces will be created? - 3.
 Below is an example of a gel electrophoresis of 6 different DNA profiles.
 Which profiles seem to come from the same organism?
 Justify your answer.